 The great thing about the internet is that you can now find accountability groups for just about anything!
 Of course, if you can find a group where you meet in person, that’s even better.

-• Check if a local church, synagogue, or community group has an accountability group related to your area of interest.
+- Some churches encourage accountability.
+Check if see if churches in your area have an accountability group related to your area of interest.

 6 Simple Steps to Start an Accountability Group

 Anyone can start an accountability group!
-You just need two or three other likeminded people and you’ll be on your way.
-After this, it’s a matter of implementing the hallmarks of successful accountability groups to your group.
+You need two or three other like-minded people and you’ll be on your way.
+After this, it’s a matter of implementing the hallmarks of successful accountability groups in your group.

 Now, down to the nitty-gritty details.
 To start your accountability group, I recommend the following: